Danielle Gibson (cricketer)

-Danielle Rose Gibson (born 30 April 2001) is an English cricketer who currently plays for Wales, Western Storm and London Spirit.
-She plays as a right-arm medium bowler and right-handed lower-order batter.
-She has previously played for Gloucestershire.
+Danielle Rose Gibson (born 30 April 2001) is an English cricketer who currently plays for Somerset, London Spirit.
+An all-rounder, she plays as a right-arm medium bowler and right-handed batter.
+She has previously played for Wales, Western Storm and Adelaide Strikers.

+She made her international debut for England in July 2023, in a T20I against Australia.

 Early life

 Gibson was born on 30 April 2001 in Cheltenham, Gloucestershire.

 Domestic career

 Gibson made her county debut in 2014, for Gloucestershire against Oxfordshire.
 She scored a duck and did not bowl.
 The following season, she hit her List A high score, scoring 73 in a victory over Buckinghamshire, and took 3/17 in the same match.
 In the 2016 Women's County Championship, she was Gloucestershire's leading wicket-taker, with 13 wickets at an average of 9.69, with a best of 4/9 from 7 overs against Norfolk.
 She had another strong season in 2017, especially with the ball, and took her maiden county five-for, 5/17, against Cornwall.

 Gibson moved to Wales ahead of the 2018 season, and was their joint-leading wicket-taker in the 2018 Women's Twenty20 Cup, with 9 wickets.
 In 2019, she hit her first half-century for her new side, scoring 57 in a victory over Essex.
 She played two matches for Wales in the 2021 Women's Twenty20 Cup, scoring 32 runs and taking 3 wickets.
+Ahead of the 2023 season, she re-joined Gloucestershire.

 Gibson was also in the Western Storm squad in the Women's Cricket Super League between 2017 and 2019.
 Whilst she did not play a match in 2017, in 2018 she was ever-present as her side reached the semi-final.
 She took 5 wickets at an average of 27.20.
 She only appeared in one match in 2019 due to injury.